Supplying appropriate, optimal raw nutrition when feeding a puppy is important to their growth. Puppies should be fed balanced meals at each feeding.

 Choosing the right kind of foods to feed a puppy can be accomplished using the USDA Database.
 87%-93% lean meats are the appropriate choice, with 90% being the solid average to strive for when feeding a puppy.
 The Nutrient Requirements for puppies established by the National Research Council (NRC), state puppies aged 4 weeks-14 weeks are recommended to be fed 56.3 grams of protein per 1,000kCals.
 This number decreases as the puppy ages but the lowest Recommended Daily Allowance (RDA) for puppies and protein is 43.8 grams per 1,000 kCals.

 Puppies have higher nutrients requirements than adult dogs so you want to provide your puppy with a range of beneficial nutrients that can only be gained through the appropriate amounts of proteins, fats, vitamins + minerals.
 Not every type and cut of meat or organ offers the same value and not everything your puppy needs to grow optimally can be found in just meat/bones/organs.
+Particularly, a pup’s calcium needs are much higher than an adult dog’s calcium needs so making sure the correct amount of calcium for the pup’s breed and age is important.
+Other nutrients such as vitamin D3 impact the absorption of calcium and phosphorus so attention to the correct amounts of everything is needed.

 Feeding Methods & What Not to Do